robertonogu/backend_labseq/README.md

 ## Description

-Implement a REST service, using a JAVAframework, returning a value from the **labseq** sequence.
+Implement a REST service, using a JAVA framework, returning a value from the **labseq** sequence.
-Optionally implement a simple JavaScript2 web GUI to invoke the service.
+Optionally implement a simple JavaScript web GUI to invoke the service.

 The **labseq – l(n)** - sequence is defined as follows: